ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/bridge.md

 # Cross-Chain Bridge

 ## Abstract
+To interact with XRPL network, a new XRPL client node must either maintains a full transaction history or connects to a remote server which can provide required services to the node.
+However, while maintaining a full XRPL transaction history is resource intensive and impractical for many resource-constrained devices such as smart phones and Internet of Things, requiring service from a remote server relies on a strong trust assumption that the server must be honest.

+To address the high resource requirement and trust issue in running an XRPL node, this amendment proposes XRPL light client.
+The XRPL light client maintains a list of up-to-date XRPL ledgers (i.e., XRPL block headers) and apply the inclusion proof to verify that a transaction or an account state is valid on XRPL.
+However, XRPL light client itself cannot automatically update its internal states such that the XRPL ledgers in the light client are consistent the ones on the mainnet.
+Therefore, we leverage Zero-knowledge Proof technique to efficiently synchronize the state of XRPL light client with updated state of XRPL mainnet.

 A bridge connects two blockchains: a locking chain and an issuing chain (also called a mainchain and a sidechain).
 Both are independent ledgers, with their own validators and potentially their own custom transactions.
 Importantly, there is a way to move assets from the locking chain to the issuing chain and a way to return those assets from the issuing chain back to the locking chain: the bridge.
 This key operation is called a cross-chain transfer.
 In this proposal, a cross-chain transfer is not a single transaction.
 It happens on two chains, requires multiple transactions, and involves an additional server type called a "witness".